-- 8. Places of worship may conduct religious rites for groups of up to 5 persons, subject to safe distancing and other safe management measures appropriate to the nature of the rite. - 9.
-Places of worship may also conduct other religious activities (e.g. pastoral services, religious classes for adults and children).
-These activities can involve groups of up to 5 persons (excluding the religious worker / teacher3).
-Where necessary, there can be multiple groups of 5 in the same activity, so long as each group of 5 is separated by at least 1 metre with no mingling across groups.
+- 8. Places of worship may conduct religious rites and other religious activities (e.g. pastoral services, religious classes for adults and children) so long as they are conducted in gatherings not exceeding 50 persons, in groups of up to 5 persons, subject to safe distancing and other safe management measures appropriate to the nature of the rite / religious activity.
+This is also subject to the total venue cap of 100 persons at any one time (see paragraph 14).
+Where necessary, there can be multiple groups of up to 5 persons in the same activity, so long as each group is separated by at least 1 metre with no mingling across groups. - a.
+Religious classes must not exceed 50 persons, including the religious worker / teacher3 (and supporting workers, if any).
 As a best practice, we encourage a greater separation of 2 metres between groups of students attending religious classes.